Italian builder Admiral Tecnomar has launched its first Impero 40 – a 40m aluminium, semi-displacement superyacht named Cacos V.

 Ordered in the summer of 2011 at the same time of an Impero 45m and a Regale 33m, this launch is significant in that it marks the first Admiral motor yacht to splash since Tecnomar acquired the builder in 2011.
 The builder has seven more yachts 24 metres-plus on order, some of which are being built at it's newly-acquired Nuovi Cantieri Apuania facility.

-The layout and interior was styled by the Group Style Center according to the owner's brief.
+The layout and interior was styled by the Group Style Centre according to the owner's brief.
 Furnishings are in dark oak and polished Makassar complemented by silk carpets, leather details and polished-Makassar ceilings.
-A main interior detail is the staircase connecting the upper and lower decks, which features single, cantilevered steps jutting out from the wall and are illuminated by an LED panel polished in bicolor resin delivering a 3D effect.
+A main interior detail is the staircase connecting the upper and lower decks, which features single, cantilevered steps jutting out from the wall and are illuminated by an LED panel polished in bicolour resin delivering a 3D effect.
 The headboards in each stateroom feature a different art installation.
 Guests are accommodated in an owner's stateroom and four lower-deck guest cabins; there is a three crew cabins.